mightyiam/infra/README.md

 An example of a set of option values that would deserve a distinct named module is `flake.modules.nixos.laptop` because it would be imported by laptop configurations and not by desktop configurations.

-## Integrated flake input forks
+## Integrated Patched Flake Inputs pattern

+- 🪶 edit/patch the repo's inputs without leaving its clone directory
 - 🕺 no need to use the `--override-input` flag
-- 🤔 forks are in the same repository in which they are used (whatever that may mean to you)
+- 🧩 patched inputs are stored in the repository in which they are used
+- ⚡ some scripts provided
-- 😮‍💨 involvement of submodules may incur operational overhead (e.g. `git submodule update`)
+- 😮‍💨 some mental and operational overhead such as an occasional `git submodule update`

-While I attempt to have an upstream-first approach, There are typically periods in which a branch with changes on top of upstream exists.
+I attempt to maintain an upstream-first approach.
-I refer to such a branch as an _input fork_.
+That means contributing my changes to inputs upstream.
+While collaborating with upstream on the refinement and merge of those changes I maintain a branch of that input with those changes cherry-picked.
+I call these branches _integrated patched flake inputs_ (IPFIs).

-All my input fork branches are stored in this very repository.
+IPFIs are stored in this very repository.
-Yes, even though they are branches from disparate repositories, they are stored in this repository.
+Yes, even though they are branches from disparate repositories, they are stored in the repository in which they are used.

-They are then checked out locally as git submodules.
-Yes, this very repository is a submodule within itself (possibly multiple times).
-But the submodules don't typically share any history with the repository itself, so this is not _that_ weird.

-Finally, flake input path URLs are used to refer to them.
+Git doesn't mind.

+For each IPFI a git submodule exists.
+That submodule is a clone of this very same repository.
+The head of that submodule is set to the head of the IPFI branch.

+Finally, each `inputs.<name>.url` value is a path to the corresponding IPFI submodule directory.

+> [!WARNING]
+> There seems to be an issue with Nix that affects the IPFI pattern.
+> Workaround: artificially make the repository dirty.

-### Creating an input fork
+### Creating an IPFI

-An input fork is created by running `input-forks-add <input> <upstream-url> <rev> <base-ref>`.
+An IPFI is created by running `ipfi-add <input> <upstream-url> <rev> <base-ref>`.

 - `input`: name of the flake input
 - `upstream-url`: git URL of the upstream repo
-- `rev`: upstream rev to fork at
+- `rev`: upstream rev to branch from
 - `base-ref`: base ref for future rebasing, such as `main`

 > [!TIP]